 We’ve heard from many of our customers that going solar also made them reconsider their waste production and daily commutes.
 This increased awareness deepens citizens’ sense of identity as climate advocates.

-We highly recommend solar as a way to make an impact on your community.
+If you’re a homeowner in NYC, making the switch to solar is one of the best ways to reduce your carbon footprint and make a positive impact on your community.
 Clean energy, and solar in particular, has many benefits.
 Not only does it reduce greenhouse gas emissions and reliance on fossil fuels, it’s also incredibly cost-effective: solar is currently the cheapest form of electricity in history, and the cost of renewables continues to fall.

 We don’t need to tell you that it’s time to take action against climate change.
-One of the best ways to make an impact in NYC is to making the switch to clean energy.
+One of the best ways to make an impact in NYC is to make the switch to clean energy.
 Though it may seem like your individual decisions are insignificant, we’re here to tell you that they matter.
 Your household’s decision to go solar brings NYC one step further in the climate change fight.
 And it inspires members of your community to do the same.